Ghoul-Kun/Bot-2/README.md

 ### Credits:

-I would like to thank people who assisted me throughout this project:
+I would like to thank the cool peeps behind this awesome project :

 * [@YouTwitFace](https://github.com/YouTwitFace)
 * [@TheDevXen](https://github.com/TheDevXen)